Dabu Block Printing

 Dabu printing is used to create a lot of different designs and patterns.
 This includes varieties of colors and motifs.
 The typical motifs used are ones of a peacock, mangoes, leaves, cornstalks(boota), sunflowers, and animal figures.
 Geometric shapes, dots, and wary lines are also used.
 Dabu Block printing design is used to create all types of Indian garments, from Dabu Printed sarees and Dabu Printed salwar kameez to Dabu Printed shirts, tunics, and kurtas.
 Dabu Printed Scarves, stoles, and shawls printed with Dabu designs are also very common, as well as accessories like totes and jhola bags.
 Dabu Block printing is also used to decorate linens, bedsheets, bed covers, cushions, and curtains.

 The Present status of Dabu Block Printing

+Despite the setback it has received from the modern textile industry, both the artisans and the government have tried to revive this traditional process.
 While the artisans are exploring ways to meet the customer’s demands and expectations, the government is supporting this technique by providing funds and facilities to keep this art alive.

 Since the last few years, new research and development in various designs and dyeing did by artisans have borne results in reviving the art.
-These combined efforts of artisans and government are helping in regaining the beauty and popularity and demand of dabu block printed fabrics.
+These combined efforts of artisans and government are helping in regaining the beauty and popularity and demand of Dabu block printed fabrics.

 Today Dabu block printing has become famous all over the world.
-It is adorned by the buyers for its vibrant and unique designs and colors.
+It is adorned by buyers for its vibrant and unique designs and colors.
 The technique has slowly and steadily gained a loyal and admiring customer base all over the world encouraging its artisans to provide innovative designs and patterns appealing to the more modern and westernized global customers.